fernakano/gmu-ait-590/FinalProject/README.md

     - python -m spacy download en_core_web_sm

 ## To Execute
+    - Go to the FinalProject/ folder to start running the scripts.

 ### To generate our TF-IDF Matrix
     We need to execute the complete Notebook AIT590-Project-Job-Data-Final-Summary-Notebook.ipynb